ErickShepherd/UMBC_PHYS220/README.rst

 - `Homework 2 - Basic numpy and matplotlib exercises`_
 - `Homework 3 - Writing a random walk (Brownian motion) simulation using the Monte Carlo method`_
 - `Homework 4 - Writing a cloud radiative transfer simulation using the Monte Carlo method`_
 - `Midterm    - Numerical integration using the Trapezoidal Rule and Simpson's Rule`_
+- `Homework 5 - Root finding using Newton's method and the bisection method`_

     .. _`Homework 1 - Basic Python exercises`: Solutions/Assignment%2001%20-%20Homework%201